Enroll and Pay for Training

 through the OHI Website

-In fact, until the mid-1950’s much of the general public still cited early 20th-century studies claiming people with mental retardation (a term no longer acceptable, instead referred to as intellectual or developmental disabilities) were a menace to society and the cause of most crime, social ills and even poverty.
-This mindset became the foundation of efforts to warehouse people with disabilities across the United States throughout the early 1900’s.
+In fact, until the mid-1950s, much of the general public still cited early 20th-century studies claiming people with mental retardation, a term no longer acceptable, instead referred to as intellectual or developmental disabilities, were a menace to society and the cause of most crime, social ills, and even poverty.
+This mindset became the foundation of efforts to warehouse people with disabilities across the United States throughout the early 1900s.

-Change Is Possible
+Change is Possible

-During this time in history, Maine parents and other socially-conscious citizens filed a class-action suit in Federal District Court in Portland on behalf of the residents at the Pineland Center in New Gloucester — called the Maine School for the Feebleminded when it opened in 1908 — citing appalling conditions and treatment.
+During this time in history, Maine parents and other socially-conscious citizens filed a class-action suit in Federal District Court in Portland on behalf of residents at the Pineland Center in New Gloucester, called the Maine School for the Feebleminded when it opened in 1908, citing appalling conditions and treatment.

-Those decrees; however, weren’t enough for some people; certainly not for Bonnie-Jean Brooks who believed two things — Everything is possible and people with disabilities should be provided with opportunities and support services that allow them to be part of their families and live in their communities.
+Those decrees, however, weren’t enough for some people.
+Certainly not for Bonnie-Jean Brooks, who believed two things, that everything is possible.
+People with disabilities should be provided with opportunities and support services that allow them to be part of their families and live in their communities.
 Fueled by the groundswell of support for people with disabilities, but knowing there was still a lot to be done, she quit her teaching job.